-- (1) Prepare and distribute public notice of the proposed regulatory action, making clear that it is being taken under the consent regulation procedure. - (2) Accept written public comment for at least 45 days. - (3) If no adverse comments are received, submit the text of the proposed regulatory action and certification that no adverse comments were received, to OAL. - (4) OAL then files the regulatory action with the Secretary of State and publishes it in the California Code of Regulations.
+- (1) Prepare and distribute public notice of the regulatory action, making clear that it is being taken under the consent regulation procedure. - (2) Accept written public comment for at least 45 days. - (3) If no adverse comments are received, submit the text of the regulatory action and certification that no adverse comments were received to OAL for filing with the Secretary of State.

-If an adverse comment is received, the proposed regulatory action may not be taken under the consent regulation procedure.
+If any adverse comment is received, the regulatory action could not be taken under the consent regulation procedure.
+If the agency still wishes to take the regulatory action it may do so under the regular rulemaking procedure.

 In other words, any person can block an agency's use of the consent regulation procedure by submitting a written comment opposing the regulatory action, recommending a change in the regulatory action, asserting that the agency has not followed required procedures, or asserting that the consent regulation procedure should not be used to take the regulatory action.
-This ensures that the consent regulation procedure will only be used to take a regulatory action that is entirely noncontroversial.

-The fact that the resources expended in proposing a consent regulation will be wasted if the consent regulation elicits any adverse comment creates a substantial incentive for agencies to restrict their use of the procedure to those cases where the agency is virtually certain that the proposed regulatory action will be noncontroversial.
-This self-interested restraint will help ensure that the procedure is not overused.
+This ensures that the consent regulation procedure will only be used to take a regulatory action that is truly noncontroversial.
+Furthermore, the fact that the resources expended in proposing a consent regulation will be wasted if the consent regulation elicits any adverse comment creates a significant incentive for agencies to restrict their use of the procedure to those cases where the agency is confident that the proposed regulatory action will be noncontroversial.